Amourspirit/grunt-build-include/doc/options/breakstring/flags/flags.md

 #### Breakstring flags options

-Determins what rules to apply when breaking a string into array of lines.
+Determines what rules to apply when breaking a string into array of lines.